tommasodargenio/wallpaperchum/README.md

 ## Work in Progress
 - Implement configuration file (to avoid using command line parameters every time)
 - Implement GUI Frontend to easily manage/change parameters
+- Port to .NET Core (this app is very old, can really do with some cleaning up and modernization)

 ## Bugs and Feature Requests